the-ethical-ai/Climbing_Analysis/README.md

 If you would like to be cited in the final project for providing data, please include your name, title (if applicable), and professional/academic association(s) (if applicable).
 If you do not explicitly mention this, I will, for the sake of the anonymity of other contributors, exclude any identifying information from any and all products resulting from this research.

 This project is being worked on by me alone and is not in any way associated with any particular institution.
 As such, I cannot offer any financial compensation for contributing to this research, be it offering data or suggestions with the code.
+Moreover, as I am currently learning Python and SQL, this data is largely being used to practice.